How to Pose Your Gunpla

 The pose looks great in RG Gundam, and it looks equally amazing in a Figuarts.
 Like the RG Qan[T], Kamen Rider Black is a slim action figure.
 But the pose made it look a bit larger than it is.

-Now the same posing hacks also works on non-static Gunpla display.
-We won’t be applying the 3, 4 and 5 most of the time, but we ought to make the shoulder even all the time.
+The same posing hacks also work on non-static Gunpla display.
+We won’t be applying steps three, four and five most of the time, but we ought to make the shoulder even all the time.